 Welcome to my personal webpage!
-I am an applied mathematician and senior lecturer in mathematics at the School of Computing and Mathematical Sciences, University of Greenwich, and a Fellow of the Institute of Mathematics and its Applications.
-I am also an Associate Editor of the International Journal of Computer Mathematics.
-I teach mathematics across our degree programmes and am research-active in the broad field of computational fluid dynamics.
+I am an applied mathematician and Associate Professor in mathematics at the School of Computing and Mathematical Sciences, University of Greenwich, where I conduct research in the broad field of computational fluid dynamics and teach mathematics across our degree programmes.
+I am a Fellow of the Institute of Mathematics and its Applications and also an Associate Editor of the International Journal of Computer Mathematics.

-More specifically, my primary research interest is the theory and application of the lattice Boltzmann method (LBM).
+My primary research interest is the theory and application of the lattice Boltzmann method (LBM).
 I am also interested in rheology, multiphase phenomena, and microfluidics.
-My research forms part of the activities of the Numerical an Applied Mathematics Research Group at the University of Greenwich, and the UK Consortium on Mesoscopic Engineering Science (UKCOMES).
+My research forms part of the activities of the Computational Science and Engineering group at the University of Greenwich, and the UK Consortium on Mesoscopic Engineering Science (UKCOMES).

 UKCOMES was established in June 2013 and is supported by the EPSRC Grant EP/L00030X/1.
 It is one of seven high-end computing (HEC) consortia for science and engineering in the UK funded by the Research Councils.
 My main involvement with the consortium is through its “Multiphase and Complex Fluid Applications” work package, working to develop lattice Boltzmann models with the predictive capabilities required by industries such as additive manufacturing.